amarakon/nvim-cmp-lua-latex-symbols/README.md

-nvim-cmp Lua LaTeX Symbols is a completion source for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) that provides sources for fonts.
+nvim-cmp Lua LaTeX Symbols is a completion source for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) that provides sources for LaTeX symbols.
 This is especially useful for editing [TeX](#only-for-certain-file-types) file types.
 It gets them from this
 URL:
 <https://milde.users.sourceforge.net/LUCR/Math/data/unimathsymbols.txt>.